MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 The tool currently supports the following:
 * Export all wiki pages (and sub pages) in the correct order including styles and formatting.
 * Includes pictures (remote and relative urls)
-* Creates PDF bookmarks to all pages for easier navigation within the PDF
 * If you link to other wiki pages, the link in the PDF will work, too.
 * Everything self-contained.
 Download the .exe file, run it, done.
+* It is fast.
+A PDF with 160 pages is created in less than a second.
 * Tool can be used as part of a build, see [BuildTask](AzureDevOps.WikiPDFExport/Build-Task.md)
 * Supports emoticons :) ⚠ ℹ
-* It is fast.
-A PDF with 160 pages is created in less than a second.
-1000 pages in ~8 seconds.
+* Mermaid supported
+* Workitems can be referenced and will be included in the pdf as link with the current status, e.g. #7.
+* Math/Latex formulas are rendered

 ## 🛰 Requirements